Learning Management System for companies: What you really need today

 1. An LMS should create structure

-3. An LMS should promote learning
+3. An LMS should encourage learning

 The most important criteria for an LMS that convinces today